STF1998/Desk20/report/sprints&ProjectManagement.md

     <li>Implement error handling and data processing algorithms</li>
     <li>Implementing data access from different components with the successful login status</li>
     <li>Check functionality of front-end with a variety of devices and with widely used browsers</li>
+    <li>Launch our application on Heroku in preparation for the focus group participants</li>
     <li>Receive feedback on the League table and Asaqua components from the User Group</li>
 </ul>